 Sound harsh?
 Maybe.
 There’s nothing wrong with the odd beer branded vest top and shorts when you are relaxing on a tropical island somewhere, but wherever you go you should be mindful of the way you dress so as not to stand out and draw even more attention to yourself than you are already getting.

 If – like me – you are 6”2, broad shouldered and Caucasian, then you are going to stand out in certain parts of the world no matter what you wear, but there are ways to minimize that problem and at least try to look like less of a target to all the touts, scams artists and criminals out there.

 You don’t have to swan about dressed in full local dress regalia of course, you’ll look even more out of place than those inappropriately dressed, bum bag wearing tourists straight off the cruise ship, but you should make an attempt not to look like a tourist.
-Dress comfortably, but dress in a manner that makes locals think you may be an ex pat living in their country rather than just another tourist.
+Dress comfortably, but dress in a manner that makes locals think you may be an ex pat living and working in their country rather than just another tourist.
 (This works best when combined with a good dose of self confidence and a few phrases of the local language).
 Trust me, you’ll thank me when the hordes of touts rush past you and head straight for the fresh faced couple with vest tops, cargo shorts, brand labelled laptop or camera bags and overstuffed backpacks on their shoulders.

 Another common mistake many men make is by offending people without even realising it by having a T shirt emblazoned with a logo that will offend local religion, culture or sensitivities.
 Did you see that episode of Top Gear where they drove to the deep south of America and declared that Jesus was of a particular sexual orientation on the side of the car?
-That was for entertainment, but you get my drift.
-Your favourite T Shirt with a ‘sex, drugs and whatever’ logo or a picture of a half naked woman plastered over the front , but it isn’t the best idea to wear it in a conservative Muslim country that may be offended by the message you are displaying on your chest, is it?
+That was for entertainment purposes but you get my drift.
+One of my favourite T Shirts back home has a slogan from a mustachioed hero from a certain zombie franchise that invites people to partake in tasting on his short and danglies, but I’m not going to wear that when exploring the Grand Mosque in Abu Dhabi!
+Wearing slogans like that may be fine in the more touristy parts of wherever you are visiting where the tourist markets are full of T Shirts with ‘sex, drugs and whatever’ logo or a picture of a half naked woman plastered over the front , but it isn’t the best idea to wear it in a conservative Muslim country that may be offended by the message you are displaying on your chest, is it?